tamari92/kf2-tournament/guidelines.md

 ### 6.2 - Scheduling Duties
 For all phases of the tournament, matches must be confirmed with the Tournament Staff at least **48 hours** before the projected match start time to allow for time to prepare.

-**It is the responsibility of all Captains involved in a given match to schedule and finalize match times with one another and relay these times to the Tournament Staff.**
+**It is the responsibility of all Mentors involved in a given match to schedule and finalize match times with one another and relay these times to the Tournament Staff.**

-For matches in the **Playoffs** phase, Captains will also be required to submit their choices for [3.3.1](#331---map-bans)).
+For matches in the **Playoffs** phase, Mentors will also be required to submit their choices for [3.3.1](#331---map-bans)).
 See that section for more information.

 ### 6.3 - Scheduling Format
-Team Captains shall submit the following to the Tournament Staff when scheduling a match:
+Team Mentors shall submit the following to the Tournament Staff when scheduling a match:
 - The **Start Time** AND **Date** for the match, *with time zones*
 - The preferred **server** (taken from the official list of tournament servers)